Mendelian randomization: Motivation

 One of the predominant aims of epidemiology is to identify modifiable causes of health outcomes and disease especially those of public health concern.
 In order to ascertain whether modifying a particular trait (e.g. via an intervention, treatment or policy change) will convey a beneficial effect within a population, firm evidence that this trait causes the outcome of interest is required.
-However, many observational epidemiological study designs are limited in the ability to discern correlation from causation - specifically whether a particular trait causes an outcome of interest, is simply related to that outcome (but does not cause it) or is a consequence of the outcome itself.
+However, many observational epidemiological study designs are limited in the ability to discern correlation from causation – specifically to distinguish whether a particular trait causes an outcome of interest, is simply related to that outcome (but does not cause it) or is a consequence of the disease processes leading up to the outcome, or of the outcome itself.
 Only the former will be beneficial within a public health setting where the aim is to modify that trait to reduce the burden of disease.
-There are many epidemiological study designs that aim to understand relationships between traits within a population sample, each with shared and unique advantages and limitations in terms of providing causal evidence, with the "gold standard" being randomized controlled trials.
+There are many epidemiological study designs that aim to understand relationships between traits within a population sample, each with shared and unique advantages and limitations in terms of providing causal evidence, with the "gold standard" often being considered to be randomized controlled trials.